 Dr Generalis has also worked in the application of computational fluid dynamical techniques to a variety of problems in polymer processing, complex reaction mechanisms and reactor design.

-I welcome enquiries from PhD-qualified researchers from all countries outside the UK that wish to apply for a Marie Curie Fellowship to come and work with me at Aston; the next call opens on 14th March 2013 with a deadline of 14th August 2013.
-There are two Fellowship Schemes available:
+I welcome enquiries from PhD-qualified researchers from all countries outside the UK that wish to apply for a Marie Curie Fellowship to come and work with me at Aston; the next call opens on 14th March 2017 with a deadline of 14th September 2018.
+The Fellowship Scheme available:

 Subject areas include transition to turbulence for shear flow, probing the structure of turbulence in shear flows and bifurcation sequences of (coupled) canonical flows.
 Please contact me directly for further details.